1FarZ1/BusinessApp-Backend/readme.md

 ## Notes

 - There is Parts in The Sytem when it need Refectoring +  ReDesign , Will be Happy To hear Your Feedback and Suggestions
+- I Did 75/100 of the Whole App , Which is A Big App , Others Can Be Added In Future if I Invest in this Project
 - This Code Follows Solid Principles and Clean Architecture
 - Aims To Get the best practices in Asp.Net Core
 - Following Design Patterns such as Repository Pattern, Singleton Pattern, Factory Pattern, and Strategy Pattern, Options Pattern, and Mediator Pattern